minio/docs/source/reference/minio-mc/mc-support-upload.rst

 .. code-block:: shell
    :class: copyable

-   mc support upload --issue 10 myminio ./trace.log
+   mc support upload --issue 10001 minio1 ./trace.log

 Upload a file to an issue with a comment for MinIO Engineers